cntzemir/linux-hardening-lab/README.md

 - AppArmor is enabled and profiles are loaded
 - unnecessary services are reduced or explicitly justified

-The verification summary belongs in the generated report and in the detailed documentation files, not as unfinished placeholders inside the README.

 ---

 ## Risks and tradeoffs